 At the south end is the St. Basil’s Cathedral (Saint Basil’s cathedral), built between 1555-1561.
 It was built by Ivan the Terrible to celebrate the victories of the Russian state against the Kazan and Astrakhan khanates.

 8 domes, each designed differently from the other, symbolize 8 different victories.

 The domes were solid gold before, but after 1670 they were painted in different colors and acquired a fairy-tale look.

-The State History Museum, built between 1875-1881, is located at the northern end of the square.
+The State History Museum, built between 1875-1881, is located at the center of the square, more exactly northern end of the square.